apnadkarni/blt/doc/drawerset.rst

-The *drawerset* widget displays an embedded Tk widget as its base, but also lets you designate other embedded Tk widgets to act as drawers that slide out for a selected side of the widget.
-The drawers (embedded widgets) may each have a handle attached to them that allows the user to how much the drawer is pulled out from the side of the widget.
-The user can adjust the size of a drawer by using the mouse or keyboard on the handle.
+The *drawerset* widget displays an embedded Tk widget as its base, but also lets you designate other embedded Tk widgets to act as drawers that slide out from a side of the *drawerset* widget.

-The *drawerset* widget can also be used to create a wizard-like interface where drawers contain are a sequence of dialogs that lead the user through a series of well-defined tasks.
-In this case the size of the *drawerset* widget is the size of a drawer.
-If the *drawerset* widget is resized the drawer containing the dialog is also resized.

 The embedded Tk widgets of a *drawerset* must be children of the *drawerset* widget.

+The drawers (embedded widgets) may each have an attached handle that allows the user to manually adjust how much the drawer is pulled out from the side of the widget.
+Drawers are opened (made visible) programatically (by setting a TCL variable) or manually by the user clicking on the handle and dragging it or by the keyboard.

+The *drawerset* widget can also be to implement a sliding menu-like interface.

 SYNTAX
 ------